hftamayo/azuremlproj02/README.md

         - Exit criterion to 1
         - Concurrency to 5

-*Screenshots of the execution of some stages*:
+*B. Screenshots of the execution of some stages*:

     1. Available datasets:
 ![step02_ss01.png](./img/s02/step02_ss01.png?raw=true "Available Datasets")